Girls Just Want to Have Fun: Background

 The song was written in 1979 by rock musician Robert Hazard, who performed it with various bands in the Philadelphia area, and enjoyed some local college radio airplay with a demo recording he made.
 Hazard wrote it as a rock song coming from the male perspective.
 Hazard's friend, producer Rick Chertoff, brought it to Cyndi Lauper to record as a pop-electronic song.
 Lauper "flipped the script" and made it carry a feminist attitude by subtly changing some of the lyrics at the suggestion of Chertoff, and she had her own suggestions about how her version should sound.
 For the recording sessions, Chertoff brought in two longtime musician friends from the Hooters: keyboardist Rob Hyman and guitarist Eric Bazilian.
 Lauper later said that the Hooters were "my band before I had a band."
 The song appeared on Lauper's 1983 debut record She's So Unusual.

 The track is a synthesizer-backed anthem, from a feminist perspective, conveying the point that all women really want is to have the same experiences that men can have.
 Gillian G. Gaar, author of She's a Rebel: The History of Women in Rock & Roll (2002), described the single and corresponding video as a "strong feminist statement", an "anthem of female solidarity" and a "playful romp celebrating female camaraderie."
-The song is in the key of F♯ major.

 The song's success overshadowed Hazard's own music career.
 His 1984 album Wing of Fire was a sales disappointment at the same time that Lauper's version of "Girls Just Want to Have Fun" was going Gold, making him a millionaire.
 After Lauper claimed in interviews to have co-written the song, Hazard served her with a cease and desist letter.
 He was able to buy a New Jersey lake house and a horse farm from the song's royalties, although he said that federal taxes took most of the money.

 Critical reception

 Cash Box said that "Robert Hazard's original male point of view is transformed into a cheerleader-like sing-along for party girls, and the Toni Basil–like beat is augmented by a hooky, ringing guitar."
+Writing for UK publication Music Week, Tony Jasper described the song as "US company's answer to Tracey Ullman or Kirsty McColl" and an "Eighties re-tread of Sixties puppy love with vocalist throat singing", but nonetheless that it had "a definite commercial appeal".

+The song's 12-inch single was shipped out in the United States in February 1984, and the remixes by Arthur Baker were described by Billboard magazine as "[recontoured] heavily" and giving the song "the big beat of a rap record and generous helpings of scratch".